lucasskoff/BabysitterKata/README.md

+## Version 2:
+Based on the feedback from the kata I implemented OO design by moving the Family Codes from characters to classes implementing a new Family Code Interface.
+As part of this I created new test classes for each Family Code Class and a fake class to have a baseline for Babysitter Timesheet.
+Going back through the code was a great excercise in both OO-design and TDD.

 ## Author Notes:
 Created as part of my application to Pillar Technology and as an excercise in TDD.
 Uses JUnit 4.12 for test cases, Java 8 for code and Maven for build and dependencies.
 To build the code and run the test cases simply use command: